 Applying for the Post 9/11 GI Bill can be accomplished by clicking on this link Apply for GI Bill Click on Apply online and you should get re-directed to the VONAPP site to apply for benefits.

-After you have successfully applied for the benefit, you will receive a Certificate of Eligibility (CoE) from the VA stating how many months and what percentage of benefit your eligible for.
+After you have successfully applied for the benefit, you will receive a Certificate of Eligibility (CoE) from the VA stating your percentage of eligibility and your months of entitlement.

-Once you receive this certificate from the VA please bring it to the Veterans Services Office, fax it to 303-492-1880, or email it to firstname.lastname@example.org
+Once you receive this certificate from the VA please bring it to the Veteran Services Office, fax it to 303-492-1880, or email it to firstname.lastname@example.org.

 First and foremost thank you for your service.
 We are happy you are considering the University of Colorado Boulder.

-The first steps to becoming a student at University of Colorado Boulder are as follows:
+The first steps to becoming an undergraduate student at University of Colorado Boulder are as follows:

 Yellow Ribbon: CU Boulder pays up to $2,500 a semester and the VA matches this amount for a total of up to $5,000 a semester or up to $10,000 per academic year.

 Students who attend classes greater than 1/2 time receive a Monthly Housing Allowance (MHA).
 The MHA is based on the DoD's Basic Allowance for Housing (BAH) for an E-5 with dependents.
-As of Fall 2014, the MHA for University of Colorado Boulder will be $1815.00 per month.
+As of Fall 2015, the MHA for University of Colorado Boulder new students will be $1653.00 per month.
+Students that have attended CU Boulder previously will continue to receive $1815.00 per month.
 The MHA is paid based on the number of days the student was enrolled for the previous month.
-Example: student is enrolled full time for the entire month of September, the MHA payment will be disbursed by the VA in early October, directly to the student.
+For students enrolled full time for an entire month the MHA payment will be disbursed directly to the student at the beginning of the following month.

 If you attend only online classes at CU Boulder, you will receive a MHA payment for $714.50 equal to half the national average.
 Hybrid courses are considered online courses for VA purposes.